sahat/hackathon-starter/test/TESTING.md

 ## Overview

-Hackathon-starter comes with core unit tests that focus on essential functionality, as well as end-to-end (E2E) tests using [Playwright](https://playwright.dev/) for various integrations.
+Hackathon Starter comes with core unit tests that focus on essential functionality, as well as end-to-end (E2E) tests using [Playwright](https://playwright.dev/) for various integrations.

 The purpose of the core unit tests is to verify core features like user management and security features.
 You usually don't need to worry about these during hackathons, but it's a good idea to keep them to ensure your customizations don't break core functions.